amazon-archives/certlint/README.md

 See ext/README for instructions on building it.

+## Output

+Messages will be output one per line.
+Each line will start with a single capital letter, a colon, and a space.
+The letters indicate the type of message:

+* B: Bug.
+Your certificate has a feature not handled by certlint.
+* I: Information.
+These are purely informational; no action is needed.
+* N: Notice.
+These are items known to cause issues with one or more implementations of certificate processing but are not errors according to the standard.
+* W: Warning.
+These are issues where a standard recommends differently but the standard uses terms such as "SHOULD" or "MAY".
+* E: Error.
+These are issues where the certificate is not compliant with the standard.
+* F: Fatal Error.
+These errors are fatal to the checks and prevent most further checks from being executed.
+These are extremely bad errors.

 ## Installation and usage example

 This chapter demonstrates installation on freshly installed Ubuntu 16.04 LTS.